 May 2017 - New Jersey - Double Header!

 March 2017 - Jacksonville

-The Society recently completed two fabulous events.
-These two most recent 2016 events were:
+The Society completed many fabulous events.

 Chicago - October 4-7 - The Beverly Country Club on Tuesday, then Exmoor Country Club, Skokie Country Club, and Evanston Golf Club on Friday.
 The annual Society meeting and dinner was Wednesday evening October 5 at Exmoor Country Club.

 Canton/Akron, Ohio - August 5-6 - Brookside Country Club in Canton on Friday and Congress Lake Club in nearby Hartville on Saturday